cnbbooks/lfe-sicp/ch1/tree_recursion.md

 * If $$a$$ is less than 0, we should count that as 0 ways to make change.
 * If $$n$$ is 0, we should count that as 0 ways to make change.

-We can easily translate this description into a recursive procedure:
+We can easily translate this description into a recursive function:

 ```lisp
 (defun count-change (amount)